MSRConnections/Azure-training-course/Day 2/HOL Executing R + MPI job on Windows Azure/HOL.md

 By completing this hands-on lab you learned the following:

-- Provision Virtual machines with Python.
+- Deploy a Cloud Service with multiple linux machines.
-- Deploy IPython notebook on your virtual machines.
+- Deploy R and MPI on Ubuntu.
-- Run Monte Carlo Simulation on IPython in parallel.
+- Execute R tasks with MPI.